maxtepkeev/python-redmine/docs/resources/issue_category.rst

    :module: redminelib.managers.ResourceManager
    :noindex:

-   Deletes single IssueCategory resource from Redmine by it's id.
+   Deletes single IssueCategory resource from Redmine by its id.

    :param int resource_id: (required).
 Issue category id.
    :param int reassign_to_id: (optional).
 When there are issues assigned to the